 Haskap Honeyberries is the earliest berry to ripen in our garden.
 The name honeyberry is a bit misleading, I often say that you need honey to really enjoy these berries.
 They do get sweeter with ripeness, but if you wait too long, birds will get them.

 For proper pollination, you will need two plants and it does matter what variety you have.
-Aurora is a great pollinator for other Honeyberries.
+Aurora is a great pollinator for other Honeyberries, and I love the taste.
 We also grow Tundra in our garden.

 Apparently, currants have 8 times the vitamin C of an orange.
 In our garden, we grow black currants, but red and white would grow here too.
 If you have space, grow a collection of them.